-- Nuredduna: An Atos High Performance Computing (HPC) cluster by integrated
+- Nuredduna: A High Performance Computing (HPC) cluster integrated by 20 Atos Bull

-by 20 Bull Sequana nodes with AMD Epyc Rome processors with a total of
+Sequana nodes with AMD Epyc Rome processors with a total of 960 cores

-960 cores and 12TB of RAM and 25GbE low-latency communications used for
+and 12TB of RAM and with low-latency 25GbE communications which is used

-big data analysis and memory intensive simulations.
-This is complemented
+for big data analysis and memory intensive simulations.
+This is

-by a IBM High Throughput Computing (HTC) cluster with 46 iDataPlex
+complemented by a High Throughput Computing (HTC) cluster with 46 IBM

 - Database cluster: used for big data storage and management.
 Data is handled using MongoDB non-relational database including a primary node with 512GB of RAM and 42 TB SSD raw storage and a replica node 256GB of RAM and 40TB HD raw storage.

 - Private cloud: OpenNebula cluster to handle virtual servers and integrated by one management node and 6 compute nodes with a total of 180 cores, 1.7TB of RAM and 70 TB SSD raw storage.